 Mention Fort Lauderdale and two words might come to mind: spring break.
 Okay, maybe four words: crazy-wild spring break.
 But this beach city’s burgeoning downtown — where a polished mix of shops, restaurants and entertainment venues is steadily on the rise — is turning the party persona upside down.
 And a wealth of natural and historical attractions proves there is so much to be learned about this lush oceanside community.

 So go ahead and explore beyond the beachfront.
 There’s so much to see in this city that has more waterways than Venice, Italy.
-Here are our top five picks, all within easy reach of the shoreline stretch and Kimpton’s newest hotel, The Kimpton Goodland Fort Lauderdale Beach.
+Here are our top five picks, all within easy reach of the shoreline stretch and Kimpton’s newest hotel, The Kimpton Shorebreak Fort Lauderdale Beach.

 For a tropical escape: